AICorpGlobal/Training/Onboarding/Readme.md

 		- Explore and Evaluate Products and Solutions
 		- Wrap with an note on your inference and findings
 - Meet your Leader
-	- You will be assigned your first task and may get some hand holding to get you through
+	- You may get assigned with your first task and may get some hand holding to get you through
 - Learn shortcuts and tricks in your tool stack
 - Write a note on your learnings
 ## Day 3